depasseg/UniFi-Video-Controller/README.md

         -p 7447:7447 \
         -v <data dir>:/var/lib/unifi-video \
         -v <videos dir>:/var/lib/unifi-video/videos \
-        -e TZ=America/Los_Angeles \
+        -e TZ=America/New_York \
         -e PUID=99 \
         -e PGID=100 \
         -e DEBUG=1 \
-        pducharme/unifi-video-controller
+        --security-opt apparmor:unconfined \
+        depasseg/unifi-video-controller
 ```

 # Changing versions

 Starting with 3.9.0, releases are tagged.
-Using `pducharme/unifi-video-controller` or `pducharme/unifi-video-controller:latest` will get you the latest version.
+Using `depasseg/unifi-video-controller` or `depasseg/unifi-video-controller:latest` will get you the latest version.
 You can get a different version by using a specific tag, like `:3.9.0`, `:3.9.2` or `3.9.3`.
 If you update and have issues, you can quickly switch back to the previously working version.

 #  tmpfs mount error